wp-plugins/what-template-file-am-i-viewing/readme.txt

-1. Search for `what template` plugin
+1. Search for the `what template file am i viewing` plugin
 2. Install it and then active it.